nicl/nicl.github.com/_posts/2013-12-28-on-employee-anarchy.md

 title: On employee anarchy
 ---

-*Frustrated by your boss?
-Is your creativity stifled, your ideas ignored?
-And what about your team: are they putting energy on the wrong things?
-Or perhaps your colleagues are just difficult people, Or even simply demotivated..*

 ## An idea whose time has come?

 Employee Anarchy is a class of organisation structures categorised by high